 The National Opera Center

-Opera America is the national organization for the opera community.
+OPERA America is the national organization for the opera community, with a membership of over 150 opera companies.
 It is dedicated to the creation, presentation, and enjoyment of opera.
-The brief for their headquarters in New York City included a collaborative working and audition facility for its member companies from around the nation, as well as practice studios, conference facilities, a library for recordings, scores, and publications, and administrative spaces.
-The Center also serves musicians beyond the opera community.
+The brief for the National Opera Center, their headquarters in New York City, included a collaborative working and audition facility for its member companies, as well as rehearsal studios, conference facilities, a library for recordings, scores, and publications, and administrative spaces.
+The Center also serves professional and aspiring musicians beyond the opera community.